pournasserian/agent-framework-sample/readme.md

 ### Agent 09 - Using Remote MCP Server

 This agent demonstrates how to use a remote MCP (Model Context Protocol) server.
 It connects to the Microsoft Learn MCP server to answer questions about Microsoft technologies, using the tools provided by the server.

+### Agent 10 - Agent as Function

+This agent demonstrates how to use one agent as a tool for another.
+It creates a `weatherAgent` and then uses that agent as a function for another agent to respond to user queries in a specified language.